-A non-refundable application fee of $44.38 (effective Sep 1, 2021) per application for domestic students is required.* Please note that incomplete or inadmissible applications will be held for up to 12 months pending receipt of documentation, and the nonrefundable application fee will be retained.
+A non-refundable application fee is required per application for domestic students.* Please note that incomplete or inadmissible applications will be held for up to 12 months pending receipt of documentation, and the non-refundable application fee will be retained.

 Camosun College/UVic BSN applicants

-A non-refundable application fee of $119.06 (effective Sep 1, 2021)per application to the Camosun College/University of Victoria BSN Program is required.
+A non-refundable application fee is required per application to the Camosun College/University of Victoria BSN Program.
 This amount reflects the Camosun College/University of Victoria BSN Program application fees for both Camosun and UVIC and includes transfer credit assessment.

 A non-refundable application fee of $100 per application for international students is required.
 See Camosun International for full tuition and fee information.